16BitS3G4l/JServe/README.md

 An HTTP 1.1 Web Server built with Java.

 # Goals
+The goals are as stated:
-The major focuses are providing a framework that serves the general usage of a web server (with good performance in mind), and maintains a clean/readable codebase.
-If it comes to it, I'm somewhat of a germaphobe with code, so clean will mostly win over, unless it's an order of magnitude difference in performance, and puts the application at risk.
+- Providing a framework that serves the general usage of a web server (with good performance in mind).
+- Maintaining a clean/readable codebase.

+Tradeoffs: If it comes to it, I'm somewhat of a germaphobe with code, so clean will mostly win over, unless it's an order of magnitude difference in performance, and puts the application at risk.

 # Important Notes
 Relies on Java 8+ API's